eltrompetero/coniii/README.md

 ```

 If you have trouble using `pip` and PyPI, then you can always build this package from source.
-Download this package from GitHub and move the "coniii" folder to wherever you would like to have
+Download the latest release from GitHub and move the "coniii" folder to wherever you would like to have
 the module (make sure this folder is in your file path and that you are running Python 3.6).
 Inside
 "coniii", you must run
 ```bash